 Ready To Schedule A Dental Appointment?Click below to leave your information and our friendly staff will contact you shortly!

-Read the information below for a speedy and successful recovery after your dental implant placement surgery.
+Read the information below for a speedy and successful recovery after your dental implant procedure.

-- NO SMOKING: Smoking is known to cause failure of implants.
+- NO SMOKING: Smoking is known to cause failure of dental implants.

 - NO DRIVING or operating machinery for 12 hours following general anesthesia.